borgbackup/borg/docs/internals/data-structures.rst

-The 64-bit checksum length is considered sufficient for the file sizes typically checksummed (individual files up to a few GB, usually less).
+The 64-bit checksum length is considered sufficient for the file sizes typically checksummed (individual files up to a few GB, usually less). xxHash was expressly designed for data blocks of these sizes.

-The canonical xxHash representation is used, i.e. big-endian.
-Checksums are generally stored as hexadecimal ASCII strings.

 Lower layer — file_integrity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To accommodate the different transaction models used for the cache and repository,
-there is a lower layer (borg.crypto.file_integrity.IntegrityCheckedFile) which
+there is a lower layer (borg.crypto.file_integrity.IntegrityCheckedFile)
-wraps a file-like object and performs streaming calculation and comparison of checksums.
+wrapping a file-like object, performing streaming calculation and comparison of checksums.
 Checksum errors are signalled by raising an exception (borg.crypto.file_integrity.FileIntegrityError)
 at the earliest possible moment.

 .. rubric:: Calculating checksums

+Before feeding the checksum algorithm any data, the file name (i.e. without any path)
+is mixed into the checksum, since the name encodes the context of the data for Borg.

 The various indices used by Borg have separate header and main data parts.
 IntegrityCheckedFile allows to checksum them independently, which avoids
 even reading the data when the header is corrupted.
 When a part is signalled,
-the length of the pathname is mixed into the checksum state first (encoded
+the length of the part name is mixed into the checksum state first (encoded
 as an ASCII string via `%10d` printf format), then the name of the part
 is mixed in as an UTF-8 string.
 Lastly, the current position (length)
 in the file is mixed in as well.

 The checksum state is not reset at part boundaries.

-A final checksum is always calculated from the entire state.
+A final checksum is always calculated in the same way as the parts described above,
+after seeking to the end of the file.
+The final checksum cannot prevent code
+from processing corrupted data during reading, however, it prevents use of the
+corrupted data.

 .. rubric:: Serializing checksums